 A handy bag for groceries, yarn, or to use as a swimgear bag on the beach.
 The bag comes in two sizes, the bigger one is really big and might not be suitable as a farmers' market bag (if you fill it with frut and veg, it will become really heavy, because the bag is very spacious!).
 The pictured bag is the bigger one.

 The bags are designed to be carried either in the hand, or over the shoulder.
 See the pattern after the "Tell me more" button.

-I offer this free hat knitting pattern for no fee for your own personal use - you may not sell this pattern or the hats you knit using it (please ask me about charity).
-Also please consider purchasing my Worsted Knitt's Shirts and Bags when planning on getting some knitting apparel!
+I offer this free knitting pattern for no fee for your own personal use - you may not sell this pattern or the hats you knit using it (please ask me about charity).

-Please if you like this pattern do also concider taking a look at the products I advertise here on my website and use my links for your purchases - it earns me a small fee to be able to run this blog!
+Please if you like this pattern do concider taking a look at the products I advertise here on my website and use my links for your Amazon & co purchases - it earns me a small fee to be able to cover the costs of running this blog!